Skocimis/cs-textflow-client/README.md

 }
 ```

-### Example properties of the unsuccessfully sent message result (result is an instance of `TextFlowSendMessageResult`)
+### Example properties of the unsuccessfully sent message result

+`result` is an instance of `TextFlowSendMessageResult` class.

 ```json
 {